fsolmaz/fsolmaz/README.md

 - 👋 Hi, I’m @fsolmaz
-- 🌱 I’m currently learning linux
+- 🌱 I’m currently learning linux, rust
+-  I m nodder

 <!---
 fsolmaz/fsolmaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.